hpcmtint/isc-projects/doc/install.rst

 * STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_INTERVAL - specifies how often
   the agent collects stats from BIND 9, in seconds; default is `10`

-These settings are used when an agent is automatically registered in Stork server using agent token:
+The next setting must be used only if an agent is automatically registered in Stork server using agent token:

-* STORK_AGENT_SERVER_URL - URL of Stork server, used in agent token based registration (optional, alternative to server token based registration)
+* STORK_AGENT_SERVER_URL - URL of Stork server

 Registration using Agent Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~